 Prior to October 17, 2018, the production, distribution, and use of cannabis for medical use was and has been legal in Canada since 2001, first under the federal Medical Marihuana Access Regulations, which established a legal regime for the licensing of cannabis producers and the sale of dried cannabis to registered patients pursuant to a medical document provided by a health care practitioner.
 The Medical Marihuana Access Regulations were later replaced with the Marihuana for Medical Purposes Regulations ("MMPR"), and then the Access to Cannabis for Medical Purposes Regulations ("ACMPR") as a result of a decision by the Federal Court of Canada (the "Federal Court") in Allard v.
 Canada.
 The Federal Court held that requiring individuals to obtain cannabis only from federally licensed cannabis producers violated liberty and security rights protected by section 7 of the Canadian Charter of Rights and Freedoms.
 The Federal Court found that individuals who require cannabis for medical purposes did not have "reasonable access" under the MMPR regime.
-Accordingly, the ACMPR contemplated both access to medical cannabis through a License Holder or through personal production exemptions, thereby giving patients reasonable access to, and choice of, cannabis product.
+Accordingly, the ACMPR contemplated both access to, and choice of, cannabis product.
 The ACMPR provided three possible alternatives for individuals to access cannabis for medical purposes: (i) they can continue to access quality-controlled cannabis by registering with federal License Holders; (ii) they can register with Health Canada to produce a limited amount of cannabis for their own medical purposes (starting materials must be obtained from a License Holder); or (iii) they can designate someone else who is registered with Health Canada to produce cannabis on their behalf (starting materials must be obtained from a License Holder).